Mood boosting foods: Try these 10 foods for good mood & energy

 1. Salmon

-Fatty fish like salmon not only contain high levels of protein (20 grams of protein per 100-gram portion), salmon is also rich in omega-3 fats, which play a role in brain processes related to the origin of anxiety and depression (5)
+Fatty fish like salmon not only contain high levels of protein (20 grams of protein per 100-gram portion), but salmon is also rich in omega-3 fats, which play a role in brain processes related to the origin of anxiety and depression.5

 Lingo tip: Did you know you can cook salmon directly from frozen?
-Try pan-frying, baking, air frying, or grilling filets directly from the freezer.
+Try pan-frying, baking, air frying, or grilling fillets directly from the freezer.
 Just rinse under water, then cook.
-Finish with seasoning.
+Finish with seasonings.

 2. Blueberries